Joel-Sony/Newsletter-Generator/README.md

 ## Project Overview

-App Name: Newsletter Generator App (or your chosen name)
+App Name: Newsletter Generator
 Purpose: This application empowers users to effortlessly create professional newsletters.
 It leverages AI to generate engaging content, which can either be inserted into a dynamically created HTML template or integrated into a user-provided PDF template.
 The app also includes a robust versioning system to track changes and manage newsletter iterations.

-Tech Stack:
+### Tech Stack:

-Frontend: React
+- Frontend: React

-Backend: Flask (Python)
+- Backend: Flask (Python)

-Database: Supabase (PostgreSQL)
+- Database: Supabase (PostgreSQL)

-AI Services: OpenAI SDK, Gemini 2.5 Flash (via Google Studio API)
+- AI Services: OpenAI SDK, Gemini 2.5 Flash (via Google Studio API)

-PDF Parsing/Templating: ConvertAPI (for PDF to HTML conversion), BeautifulSoup (for HTML parsing)
+- PDF Parsing/Templating: ConvertAPI (for PDF to HTML conversion), BeautifulSoup (for HTML parsing)